yuNNNu/Webpayplus_React_NodeJS/README.md

 - npm install --save
 - nodemon index.js

-> Init unit testing in both folders
+> Init unit testing in both folders (front-end test are in src folder)

 - npm t
 - Press "a" to run all test